lihm24thu/Walking-and-Talking/README.md

-# Walking and Talking: Neural Representations of Speech During Free Movement
+# Walking and Talking: Neural Representations of Speech under In-bed and Freely-moving Settings

 Code repository for: